Learn how to change process priority in Linux or Unix. Using the renice command understands how to alter the priority of running processes.

 -u option.
-This option is useful when you want all processes by user to complete fast, so you can set user to -20 to get things speedy!
+This option is useful when you want all processes by the user to complete fast, so you can set the user to -20 to get things speedy!

 # ps -eo pid,user,nice,command | grep top 3859 user4 0 top 3892 user4 0 top 4588 root 0 grep top # renice -n 2 -u user4 54323: old priority 0, new priority 2 # ps -eo pid,user,nice,command | grep top 3859 user4 2 top 3892 user4 2 top 4966 root 0 grep top

-In above example, there are two processes owned by user4 with priority 0.
-We changed priority of user4 to 2.
+In the above example, there are two processes owned by user4 with priority 0.
+We changed the priority of user4 to 2.
 So both processes had their priority changed to 2.

-Normal user can change his own process priority too.
-But he can not override priority set by administrator. -20 is lowest minimum nice value one can set on system.
-This is speediest priority, once set that process gets service and all available resources on system to get its task done.
+Normal users can change their own process priority too.
+But he can not override priority set by the administrator. -20 is the lowest minimum nice value one can set on the system.
+This is the speediest priority, once set that process gets service and all available resources on the system to get its task done.